mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples/I2C/I2C_WakeUpFromStop/readme.txt

 @par Example Description

-This example describes how to perform I2C data buffer transmission/reception between two boards using an interrupt when the device is in STOP mode.
+How to handle I2C data buffer transmission/reception between two boards, using an interrupt when the device is in Stop mode.

    _________________________                        _________________________
   |           ______________|                      |______________           |